maxconway/gsheet/cran-comments.md

 ## Test environments

-- ubuntu 14.04
+- ubuntu 14.04, R 3.1.2
-- win-builder
+- win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs

-NOTEs:
-- This is a new submission.

 ## Downstream dependencies
-None, since this is a first release.

-## Resubmission
-This is a resubmission.
-In this version I have:

-- Corrected capitalization of 'Google' in DESCRIPTION.
-- Explained that Google Sheets is the new name for Google Docs.
-- Fixed a bug due to a missing `text=` in `read.csv`, in one of the examples.
-- Removed `dontrun` tags in examples.
+None